Bird's Custard: Alfred Bird and Sons Ltd.

 In 1958, the company acquired Monk and Glass, a rival custard powder manufacturer based in London.

 The original custard factory has long ceased to exist, but the larger factory Bird's opened in Gibb Street remains (production was relocated to Banbury in 1964, along with the factory gates, featuring the company logo), and has been adapted as the Custard Factory arts centre.

+In 1981 an explosion at the Bird's Custard factory in Oxfordshire injured nine people.

 Ingredients

 Until 2009, many Bird's products, including the instant custard powder, contained partially hydrogenated vegetable oil, a product now banned in some countries due to health concerns relating to heart disease.
 Since then, all Bird's custards have moved to unhydrogenated vegetable oil.

 Physical properties

 Cooked custard is a weak gel, viscous and thixotropic.
 A suspension of uncooked custard powder (starch) in water, with the proper proportions, has the opposite rheological property: it is negative thixotropic, or dilatant, which is to say that it becomes more viscous when under pressure.
 This suspension is sometimes termed oobleck and often used in science demonstrations of non-Newtonian fluids.
 The popular-science programme Brainiac: Science Abuse demonstrated dilatancy dramatically by filling a swimming pool with this mixture and having presenter Jon Tickle walk across it.